Ayush-iitkgp/Ayush-iitkgp.github.io/posts/journey-of-reflection-a-walk-to-camino/index.md

 <!--
-.. title: A walk to Camino!
+.. title: "Journey of Reflection: A walk to Camino"
-.. slug: a-walk-to-camino
+.. slug: journey-of-reflection-a-walk-to-camino
 .. date: 2023-06-12 21:44:47 UTC+05:30
 .. tags:
 .. category: